 Between 1996 and 2014, over 830 newbuild process vessels around the world have been protected with a Belzona vessel lining.

 To supplement anecdotal evidence from the field, a European Engineering Design house once compared economic gain over the lifetime of the slug catcher.
-A traditional Inconel 625 cladding was compared to a Belzona vessel lining.
+A traditional Inconel 625 cladding was compared to a Belzona process vessel corrosion protection lining.
 Assuming that cladded steel would remain maintenance-free over the lifetime of the asset, they factored in touch-up repairs for the Belzona-lined steel every five years.
 Adding up CAPEX and OPEX, the Belzona option turned out to be 3.5 times more cost-effective.

 Vessel Lining Solution for Rumaila

-For these 40 newbuild vessels, Belzona vessel lining was ultimately found to be the most cost-effective corrosion protection solution.
+For these 40 newbuild vessels, Belzona lining was ultimately found to be the most cost-effective process vessels corrosion protection solution.
 Based on the temperatures, pressures, type of media and preferred application method (hand-applied), Belzona 1391T was chosen alongside inserts manufactured from Belzona 1111 (Super Metal) for small bore nozzle protection.
 More than 870 nozzle inserts were required.

 Belzona 1391T is a 2-part ceramic filled epoxy coating which provides erosion and corrosion resistance to high temperature equipment operating under immersion up to 120°C (248°F).
 It offers excellent resistance to a wide range of aqueous solutions, hydrocarbons and process chemicals.